coderumo/coderumo/README.md

 ### Hi there I'm Rumeysa🙋‍♀️
-- I’m currently working on Front-end
+- I’m currently working on Front-end and database
 - I’m currently learning CSS JS and JAVA